alexch/codelikethis/public/lessons/ruby/meta.md

   * This is actually **very difficult** to do consistently and accurately
   * When you get an error, **SCROLL UP** and read down STARTING from where YOU HIT RETURN
+  * It's not all incomprehensible gibberish -- the computer is trying to tell you something, and it's your job to decipher it